fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    ibm | mac | sun | ppc | 0 | 1 | 2 | 3

    Allows you to specify the type of keyboard.
-Currently this is only relevent when generating menus.
+Currently this is only relevant when generating menus.
 The modifier keys are in different locations on different keyboards (under different operating systems) and if FontForge knows what keyboard you are using it can make the hot-keys have better